johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 <img src="/images/473/project-management.jpeg" alt="Project Management" style="width:1024px;height:512px;" align="center">

-  3. Estimate the effort required for (i) refactoring towards the new requirements; and (ii) changing/extending the tests.
+III.
+Estimate the effort required for (i) refactoring towards the new requirements; and (ii) changing/extending the tests.

 --------
   [IV.
 Refactoring/ Code Change]

 <img src="/images/473/refactoring.jpeg" alt="Project Management" style="width:300px;height:168px;" align="center">

-  4. Refactor the current implementation of the Software such that it can handle the new feature.
+IV.
+Refactor the current implementation of the Software such that it can handle the new feature.

    Adjust/extend the tests of the project to preserve their effectiveness and coverage during and after refactoring.